Seizure disorder - InDepth; Epileptic - epilepsy - InDepth

 Electrical stimulation of areas in the brain that affect epilepsy can help many people with refractory epilepsy.
 Neurostimulators are sometimes called "pacemakers for the brain."
 In 1997, the FDA first approved vagus nerve stimulation (VNS) for treating people with partial epilepsy whose seizures were not helped by medication.
 In 2013, the FDA approved a second neurostimulation device, the RNS stimulator.
 Researchers are continuing to study other types of brain stimulation devices as treatments for epilepsy.

-Vagus nerve stimulation (VNS): Electrical stimulation of the vagus nerve is an accepted therapy for severe epilepsy that does not respond to medication.
+Electrical stimulation of the vagus nerve is an accepted therapy for severe epilepsy that does not respond to medication.
 The two vagus nerves are the longest nerves in the body.
 They run from the brain stem and down through each side of the neck, and then pass through the esophagus to the gastrointestinal tract.
 They affect swallowing, speech, and many other functions.
 They also appear to connect to parts of the brain that are involved with seizures.

 The VNS procedure is as follows:

-VNS is FDA-approved for people with partial epilepsy and those whose seizures are not helped by medication.
-According to the most recent guidelines from the American Academy of Neurology, there is weak evidence that VNS may help as added therapy for children with Lennox-Gastaut syndrome, and children and adults with generalized or partial epilepsy.
+VNS is FDA-approved for people with focal epilepsy and those whose seizures are not helped by medication.
+According to the most recent guidelines from the American Academy of Neurology, there is weak evidence that VNS may help as added therapy for children with Lennox-Gastaut syndrome, and children and adults with generalized or focal epilepsy.
 There is also weak evidence that VNS may possibly help improve depression and mood problems in people with epilepsy.

 VNS can help reduce seizure frequency and how long seizures last.
 For side effects, VNS can cause shortness of breath, hoarseness, sore throat, coughing, ear and throat pain, or nausea and vomiting.
 These side effects can be reduced or eliminated by reducing the intensity of stimulation.